 Native to northern Europe.
-Fast growth to 100–150 ft. tall, 20 ft. wide.
-Doesn’t do as well as North American native spruces in Rocky Mountain states.
-Stiff, deep green, attractive pyramid in youth; in age, branchlets droop strongly, and oldest branchlets (those nearest trunk) die back.
+Fast growth to 100–150 ft. tall and 20 ft. wide.
+Doesn’t do as well as North American native spruces in the Rocky Mountain states.
+Stiff, deep green, attractive pyramid in youth; in age, branchlets droop strongly, and oldest branchlets (those nearest the trunk) die back.
 Tolerates heat and humidity better than most spruces.
 Extremely hardy and wind resistant; valued for windbreaks in cold-winter zones.‘Nidiformis’

-Dense growth to 3–5 ft. tall, 4–6 ft.wide.
+Dense growth to 3–5 ft. tall (ultimately to 10 ft.) and 4–6 ft.wide.
 Individual plants vary in form.
 Some are flat topped; in others, the semierect main branches curve outward, leaving a shallow depression at the plant’s top that gives it the look of a bird’s nest.

 These lush plants bear plumes of tiny flowers above large, coarsely divided leaves in summer.
 Plants g...